ajithk444/CentrePointWebAPIDemo/README.md

-This repository contains a C# implementation of our Study Admin API tester applicaiton.
+This repository contains a C# implementation of the Study Admin API tester applicaiton.
 The application targets the .NET Framework version 4.5 and utilizes Microsoft's Windows Forms technology.
 The graphical user interface allows users to easily test requests and responses against our Study Admin API.